shangqilu/shangqilu.github.io/_pages/about.md

 ### General Information

-I will join the Hong Kong University of Science and Technology (Guangzhou) in July 2024 as an Assistant Professor in the [Thrust of Data Science and Analytics](https://dsa.hkust-gz.edu.cn/).
-Prior to this, I was a Research Engineer at Huawei.
-I obtained my doctoral degree in 2022 at the Chinese University of Hong Kong, honorably advised by Prof. Yufei Tao.
-Before that, I completed my undergraduate studies in Computer Science at the Northwestern Polytechnical University in 2018.
+Shangqi Lu is currently an Assistant Professor of the Hong Kong University of Science and Technology (Guangzhou) in the [Thrust of Data Science and Analytics](https://dsa.hkust-gz.edu.cn/).
+Prior to this, he was a Research Engineer at Huawei.
+He obtained his doctoral degree in 2022 at the Chinese University of Hong Kong, honorably advised by Prof. Yufei Tao.
+Before that, he completed his undergraduate studies in Computer Science at the Northwestern Polytechnical University in 2018.

 **Email:** shangqilu@hkust-gz.edu.cn

 **Research Interests**

 Designing algorithms with non-trivial theoretical guarantees and applying them to practical database systems.
 My focus lies in exploring topics such as database query processing, high-dimensional computational geometry, information retrieval, and machine learning.

+### Supervision

+I am looking for PhD students and Research Assistants.
+Interested Applicants may contact me through email (including a detailed transcript and a CV).

 ### Publications